-The MEB has regularly been consulted by a variety of Notified Bodies since 1995.
-The substances in question are assessed by the employees who also assess the medicinal product dossiers in the corresponding Pharmacotherapeutic group.
+The MEB has been consulted regularly by various notified bodies since 1995.
+The substances in question are assessed by employees who also assess the medicinal product dossiers in the pharmacotherapeutic groups.

 As in the case of medicinal product assessment procedures, scientific or regulatory advice can be requested, or a pre-submission meeting convened, prior to a consultation procedure.
 The consultation procedure is subject to dossier requirements and assessment deadlines.
 The consultation procedure is concluded with an opinion.